Tapad/sbt-marathon/README.md

 When communicating with Marathon's REST API, a JSON payload is required to specify the identity, properties, and constraints of your application.

-The `sbtmarathon.adt.Request.Builder` provides a fluent interface for creating these JSON payloads.

-You can leverage the `Request.Builder` as follows in your build definition:
+Leverage `sbtmarathon.adt.Request.Builder` from within your build definition to create these JSON payloads:

 ```
 import sbtmarathon.adt._